-Conferences at York and Hamptoncourt.
+Conferences at York and Hampton-court.

-THE persons, appointed by the English court for the examination of this great cause, were the duke of Norfolk, the earl of Suffex, and Sir Ralph Sadler; and York was named as the place of conference.
-Lefley, bishop of Ross, the lords Herreis, Levingstone and Boyde, with five persons more, appeared as commisfioners from the Queen of Scots.
-The earl of Murray, regent, the earl of Morton, the bishop of Orkney, lord Lindesey, and the abbot of Dunfermling were appointed commissioners from the King and kingdom of Scotland.
-Secretary Ledington, George Buchanan, the famous poet and historian, with some others, were named as their affiftants.
+The persons, appointed by the English court for the examination of this great cause, were the duke of Norfolk, the earl of Sussex, and Sir Ralph Sadler; and York was named as the place of conference.
+Lesley, bishop of Ross, the lords Herreis, Levingstone and Boyde, with five persons more, appeared as commissioners from the Queen of Scots.
+The earl of Murray, regent, the earl of Morton, the bishop of Orkney, lord Lindesey, and the abbot of Dunsermling were appointed commissioners from the King and kingdom of Scotland.
+Secretary Ledington, George Buchanan, the samous poet and historian, with some others, were named as their affistants.

-It was a great circumstance of Elizabeth's glory, that she was thus chosen umpire between the factions of a neighbouring kingdom, which had, during many centuries, entertained the most violent jealousy and animosity against England; and her felicity was equally rare, in having the fortune and fame of fo dangerous a rival, who had long given her the greatest inquietude, now entirely at her disposal.
-Some circumstances of her late conduct had discovered a byass towards the fide of Mary: Her prevailing interests led her to favour the enemies of that princess: The professions of impartiality, which she had made, were open and frequent;
+It was a great circumstance of Elizabeth's glory, that she was thus chosen umpire between the factions of a neighbouring kingdom, which had, during many centuries, entertained the most violent jealously and animosity against England; and her felicity was equally rare, in having the fortune and same of so dangerous a rival, who had long given her the greatest inquietude, now entirely at her disposal.
+Some circumstances of her late conduct had discovered a byass towards the side of Mary: Her prevailing interests led her to savour the enemies of that princess: The professions of impartiality, which she had made, were open and frequent; and she had so far succeeded, that each side accused her commissioners of partiality towards their adversaries †.
+She herself appears, by the instructions given them, to have fixed no plan for the decision; but she knew, that the advantages, which she should reap, must be great, whatever issue the cause should take.
+If Mary's crimes could be ascertained by undoubted proof, she could for ever blast the reputation of that princess, and might justifiably detain her for ever a close prisoner in England: If the evidence fell short of conviction, it was proposed to restore her to her throne, but with such strict limitations, as would leave Elizabeth perpetual arbiter of all differences between the parties in Scotland, and render her in effect absolute mistress of that kingdom \.

-^{} Anderson, vol. IV. p.
+\ Anderson, vol. IV. p.
 54, 71, 72, 74, 78, 92.